horengo/Results-atomated-potsherd-detection/README.md

 # Results-atomated-potsherd-detection
-These folders include the results of two algorithms for the atomated detection of potsherds using the same orthophotomsaic.
+These folders include the results of two algorithms for the automated detection of potsherds using the same orthophotomsaic.
 The original images were acquired by a DJI Phantom 4 Pro V2.0 flying at a height of around 3m above ground.

-Both folders contain the shapefiles ready to be integrated into standard GIS projects.
-References to the processes follow to create these files are:
+Both folders contain shapefiles ready to be integrated into standard GIS software.
+References to the processes followed to create these files are:

 Random Forest-based algorithm:
 Orengo, H.A. and Garcia-Molsosa, A. 2019.
 A brave new world for archaeological survey: Automated machine learning-based potsherd detection using high-resolution drone imagery.
 Journal of Archaeological Science, 112: 105013.